snowplow-archive/snowplow.github.com/about/jobs/junior-data-analyst.md

 ## When you will start

-We are looking for a candidate to start with an internship over the summer.
-If that goes well we have the possibility of offering a full time position.

-We are flexible on start times.
+We are looking for candidates to start immediately, but are flexible and happy to work around candidate requirements / desires.

 Interested?
 Send your CV to recruitment@snowplowanalytics.com.